LOST HENRY SCOTT TUKE PORTRAIT

 LOST PORTRAIT REDISCOVERED

-He stayed there for three months painting various Newlyn Scenes-in the Newlyn School manner.
+He stayed there for three months painting various scenes in the Newlyn School manner.

-Tuke painted DINNER TIME using the same scene, but in the latter work the boy is at the right hand of the canvas and an equal area to the left shows the bundled sails and equipment.
+Tuke painted another woek, Dinner Time, using the same scene, but in the latter work the boy is at the right hand of the canvas and an equal area to the left shows the bundled sails and equipment.

-The following year on May 28th 1917, he was on the SS ANTINOE, a defensively armed merchant ship of 2,396 tons.
+The following year on May 28th 1917, he was on the SS Antinoe, a defensively armed merchant ship of 2,396 tons.
 They were 150 miles west of Bishop Rock when the ship was torpedoed without warning and sunk.
-21 lives were lost- including Ambrose Rouffignac himself.
+Twenty-one lives were lost, including Ambrose Rouffignac himself.

 His name is listed on Tower Hill Memorial, London, on a headstone in Paul Cemetery and in the Penzance Book of Remembrance.
 Perhaps the his most enduring monument is this sensitive portrait of a rather cheeky boy eating his dinner in a sale loft, totally at home amidst the equipment which is to shape his future, looking up for a moment with the steady, cheerful confidence which will make him a captain of ships.